km5es/Drone-Project-CAD/README.md

 ## PRIAM (Tarot T960)
 <img src="PRIAM_flying_render.gif" width=800 align=center>

-The actual experiment will be carried out on a larger drone capable of bearing the entire payload and an autonomous calibration routine.
-Here are the hardware specs:
+The actual experiment will be carried out on a larger drone capable of bearing the entire payload.
+It will be capable of extremely precise magnitude and phase measurements of an antenna-under-test (AUT) using a [custom-developed autonomous calibration routine](https://github.com/km5es/Drone-Project-code).
+Here are some of its hardware specifications:

 * Tarot T960 frame,
+* Hobbywing XRotor 40A-OPTO ESC,
+* Tarot 5008 High Power Brushless Motor (340kv),
+* Tarot 1855 props,
 * 12Ah battery -- about 35-40 mins of endurance expected,
 * 12 kgs of total weight capacity,
 * Retractable landing gear,